OrestisTanis/EventManager/README.md

 ## Features

-- Easy to use and pretty straight-forward
+- Easy and straight-forward to use
 - Attach/detach listeners to custom events
 - Fire custom events